Minca Colombia Travel Guide

 ATMs are not in the village.

-Arrive in Minca to a small, friendly village.
+Get to Minca to a small, friendly village.
 The primary road through the central area has hostels, shops, restaurants.
-Mototaxis are a common way to get around the village and to attractions further afield.
+Mototaxis are a typical way to navigate the village and to attractions further afield.

 People walk, enjoying the alpine air.

 Accommodations blend into natural surroundings, from uncomplicated hostels to eco-lodges.
-Views of mountains and valleys are common.
+Views of peaks and valleys are common.

-Power outages can occur, especially during wet season, so a flexible mindset works.
+Power outages can occur, especially in the rainy season, so an adaptable mindset works.

 Carry sufficient cash, as ATMs are not in Minca.